 The children of Israel praised God for the great power He displayed in delivering them from their enemies, for they could now see that this God of Moses was God indeed, and that He alone was God who was also their Creator.
 They saw the miracles, and especially the miracle of the opening of the Red Sea, as proof of God’s power.
 All the recent events that had taken place in Egypt and then culminating with their deliverance from the pursuing army caused the Israelites to have faith that God was who He said He was and that if He could miraculously bring them out of Egypt, then He was capable of taking them through the wilderness to the Promised Land.
 The dramatic exodus from Egypt was indeed a demonstration of God’s POWER; and by His power and by delivering them from their hard bondage, God showed that He loved them and wanted them for His people.

-Of course, we know that this generation later lost their faith and doubted that God could protect them and that they (with God’s help) could enter the land.
+Of course, we know that this generation later lost their faith and doubted that God could protect them to enter the land.
 Because of their lack of faith, God decreed that they would spend another forty years in the wilderness until that generation died out.
 Then later, Moses reminded the second generation of Israelites of the miraculous events that took place in their parents’ time that brought about the exodus and how all these things testify of the mighty power of God and not to have fear as they did.

 Deuteronomy 4:32 For ask now of the days that are past, which were before thee, since the day that God created man upon the earth, and ask from the one side of heaven unto the other, whether there hath been any such thing as this great thing is, or hath been heard like it?
 4:33 Did ever people hear the voice of God speaking out of the midst of the fire, as thou hast heard, and live?
 4:34 Or hath God assayed to go and take him a nation from the midst of another nation, by temptations, by signs, and by wonders, and by war, and by a mighty hand, and by a stretched out arm, and by great terrors, according to all that the Lord your God did for you in Egypt before your eyes?
 4:35 Unto thee it was shewed, that thou mightest know that the Lord he is God; there is none else beside him.
 4:36 Out of heaven he made thee to hear his voice, that he might instruct thee: and upon earth he shewed thee his great fire; and thou heardest his words out of the midst of the fire.
 4:37 And because he loved thy fathers, therefore he chose their seed after them, and brought thee out in his sight with his mighty power out of Egypt;